-The Eurobact 2 study will provide new insights on the management of critically ill patients with severe infections and difficult to treat pathogens.
+The Eurobact 2 study aimed to provide new insights on the management of critically ill patients with severe infections and difficult to treat pathogens.
 Eight years after the first Eurobact study the epidemiology of antibiotic resistance has changed.
 Meanwhile there have been advances in the management of patients with sepsis and microbiology laboratory techniques.
 Recently new antibiotic combinations have been made available for difficult to treat pathogens and an update on the management of patients with severe infections acquired in the hospital is required.

 The Eurobact 1 study collected multinational data on HA-BSI in 2010-11 as part of a large multicentric collaboration coordinated by the Infection Section of the ESICM.
 By including 1156 patients with HA-BSI from 162 ICUs in 24 countries, this was the largest and most cited study of HA-BSI treated in the ICU.
 It has been topical in describing the relationship between antimicrobial resistance (AMR) and increased delays in effective drug therapy and how resistance is independently associated with mortality (See publication).